“Folk-art meeting with contemporary flat graphic (light texture), with sharp shapes and hand-drawn lines”

 I love the mid-century illustrative feel !
 I dream of a classic sophisticated, yet playful, aesthetic where sharp line work would provide the touch of modern clarity.

-I would say that the vibe rendered by my work is a kind of updated muralist tradition.
+My work is a kind of updated muralist tradition 🙂

 … As if a vintage-like illustration had been found in a curiosity cabinet then reinterpreted with a contemporary sensibility.